pixelplex/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-2.md

 ---
-description: In this article, we'll create a simple Telegram bot for accepting payments in TON.
+description: In this article, we'll build a simple Telegram bot for accepting payments in TON.
 ---

 # Bot with own balance

-In this article, we'll create a simple Telegram bot for accepting payments in TON.
+In this article, we'll build a simple Telegram bot for accepting payments in TON.

 ## 🦄 What it looks like